TsailabBioinformatics/ProbeSearchV3/README.md

 ---

 ### Deployment
 pm2 is a node process manager that keeps the node app runnning as a background process.
-Run pm2 list to checkout the current node processes running on pm2.
-If for some reason probesearch or probesearchv3.2 is no longer running, we can run pm2 start app.js --name probesearch to restart it.
-Also, one can run pm2 --help to learn about all of its functions.
+Run `pm2 list` to checkout the current node processes running on pm2.
+If for some reason probesearch or probesearchv3.2 is no longer running, we can run `pm2 start app.js --name probesearch` to restart it.
+Also, one can run `pm2 --help` to learn about all of its functions.

-Although the app independently runs on the ports, we hackily embed it within the apache2 web service.
-Check out tsai-apps@172.30.18.104:/var/www/tsailabgene/probesearch/v3/index.html and tsai-apps@172.30.18.104:/var/www/tsailabgene/probesearch/v3.2/index.html to see how this works!

 ### Understanding ProbeSearchV3
 Here is description of full stack of ProbeSearchV3.